prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 Creating Custom Widgets For Your App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rex.widget_demo add some custom widget for use in the app.
+Rex.widget_demo adds several custom widgets for use in the app.

 The python components are added in file
 ``/src/rex/widget_demo.py``.
 The StudyInfo widget is::